ecoslacker/yaaco/README.md

 The problem instance data should be in a text file formatted as indicated in the [TSPLIB](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/) documentation ([here](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/tsp95.pdf)) for the symmetric TSP.

+NOTE: Only euclidean distance (`EUC_2D`) is acceptable for now.
+Other kind of distances will not work.

 ### Run directly